nodejs/node/doc/api/net.markdown

   Creates unix socket connection to `path`

-The `callback` parameter will be added as an listener for the 'connect` event.
+The `callback` parameter will be added as an listener for the `'connect'` event.

 ---

 ### net.Server

 This class is used to create a TCP or UNIX server.
+A server is a `net.Socket` that can listen for new incoming connections.

 Here is an example of a echo server which listens for connections on port 8124: